timanema/brb-thesis/README.md

 ├─ RP_modification_summary.pdf       # small presentation summarizing the modifications
 ├─ LICENSE                          # Apache license
 ├─ README.md                        # this file
+├─ ResearchPoster_Tim-Anema.pdf     # Poster used for the final presentation
+├─ ResearchPaper_Tim-Anema.pdf      # Final paper
 ```

+## Paper details
+**Title**: 'Message efficient Byzantine Reliable Broadcast protocols on known topologies'

+**Abstract**: In this paper, we consider the Reliable Communication and Byzantine Reliable Broadcast
+problems on partially connected networks with authenticated links.
+We consider the Reliable
+Communication (RC) problem on partially connected networks, and the Byzantine Reliable Broadcast
+(BRB) problem on partially and fully connected networks.
+Danny Dolev's protocol works on the former,
+while Gabriel Bracha's authenticated double echo protocol works on the latter in the case of a
+fully connected network.
+By layering the two protocols the BRB problem can be solved for partially
+connected networks.
+The state-of-the-art protocols for these problems focus on unknown topologies, whereas we
+focus on known topologies.
+We show that these protocols can be optimized when processes
+leverage this knowledge.
+Our simulations with our profiler show that we can drastically
+reduce the message complexity and network usage (e.g., a reduction of 71.9% and 79.4%
+respectively with a 12B payload when N=150 and f=20 for Dolev) compared to naive routing with our optimizations and disjoint path solver.

+**Link to paper**: TBA

 ## Usage
 The program can be used in different ways.
 They will all be briefly discussed in this section.
 Note that most of the commands